Rleite21/Barotraumatizing/README.md

 After downloading the mod all you have to do is go to the mod menu in-game and enable Barotraumatizing.

-DISCLAIMER: Barotraumatizing might collide and be incompatible with other mods or even certain versions of the actual game.
+DISCLAIMER: Barotraumatizing might collide and be incompatible with other mods or even certain versions of the game.
 If you happen to run into any bugs, crashes and issues, please let us know through our steam forums! :)